Mode-One/TCO476-Connor/faq.md

 - **Q: Is there anything I need to know about quick releases?**

-  A:If your bike has a quick release on the back wheel be very careful with the axle.
+  A: If your bike has a quick release on the back wheel be very careful with the axle.
 Handle it carefully and put it where it will not get stood upon while you're changing the tire.
 A slight bend will mean buying a whole new axle.

 - **Q: Even without major physical harm, how long should my tires and tubes last?**

-  A:Tires and tubes deteriorate after about 10-15 years, (7 years if exposed to the UV light) so if your tubes and tires are older than 10 years, consider replacing them.
+  A: Tires and tubes deteriorate after about 10-15 years, (7 years if exposed to the UV light) so if your tubes and tires are older than 10 years, consider replacing them.

 - **Q: I just installed an new tube, but it’s not inflating.**